-Replacing A Missing Wood Slat In An Outdoor Chair
+Furniture Repairs: Replacing A Missing Wood Slat

 Hey guys!
 You might remember this chair from last week’s post on new junk finds.
 The chair is all fixed up now….almost better than new.

-I spotted it at my favorite junk shop and for only $7 I had to have it.
+I spotted it at my favorite junk shop, and for only $7, I had to have it.
 No, it wasn’t a bargain.
-I knew we could replace the missing slat but I had no idea we would be able to match the other slats so closely.
+I knew we could replace the missing slat, but I had no idea we would be able to match the other slats so closely.
 I thought I would have to rough up a piece of wood and mix paint numerous times to make it work.
 No.

 How we replaced the missing wood slat.

-As sometimes happens I didn’t get a photo of the JTS cutting the new slat for me.
-I went out of town for a couple of days, but before I left town I found a reclaimed board in my stash to work with.
-The wood is actually a fence slat from Florida.
-At one time I had a bunch of the fence boards.
-We lived in Florida from 2006-2009 and in the mornings after the JTS went off to work I would drive up and down neighborhood streets looking for curb side goodies.
-Homeowners put trash on the curb waiting for the city to pick it up.
-I’m sure the homeowners didn’t mind that it was reclaimed by me instead of filling up a landfill.
-I might also mention there were lots and lots of fence boards piled on curbs because a hurricane Katrina blew through the area the year before.
+I didn’t get a photo of the JTS cutting the new slat for me.
+I went out of town for a couple of days, but before I left town, I found a reclaimed board in my stash to work with.
+The wood is a fence slat from Florida.
+At one time, I had a bunch of fence boards.

 The wood looked pretty good but it did stand out just a bit and the raw cut edge shining in the front wasn’t working for me.